 Depending on the type of cable release you purchase, there would either be an air trigger or button at the other end of the cable release.
 However, the most common type is the one made of metal, having a long thread of metal attached to its button.
 When you push the button down, a smaller thread of metal is equally pushed into the shutter to release it.

 The other type of cable release is made of plastic and makes use of an air bubble.
 When it is squeezed, the air bubble compels air to drive the smaller thread of metal into the shutter.
-Although metal cable releases are usually built to last for a longer duration, plastic cable releases are relatively cheaper and typically offer longer sizes.
+Although metal cable releases are usually built to last for a longer duration, plastic cable releases are relatively cheaper and typically offer more extended sizes.

 The distance between the photographer and the camera is dependent mainly on the length of the cable release.
 The length of a cable release can vary between 6 inches to 30 feet.
 Most metal cable releases only go as high up as 40 inches, while the ones made of plastic can be much longer.